-Often times, when I get lost in a reverie, thinking about what it would’ve been like to live during those bygone eras, I wonder how different our society would be if we retained some of the predominant values and ways of being from the past.
+Whenever I get lost in a reverie, thinking about what it would’ve been like to live during those bygone eras, I wonder how different our society would be if we retained some of the predominant values from the past.

-I’m certainly not suggesting that we all should go back to the way things were.
+I’m not suggesting that we all should go back to the way things were.
 We’ve worked hard to achieve our progress, as is reflected by our medical and technological advancements and stable social conditions defined by equality, justice and racial integration.

-However, on that road towards progress, there are some invaluable things that we have forgotten along the way.
-While we should preserve our progressive approach towards life, I feel that it would really serve us if we could pick up the trail of jewels that we left behind in our past.
+However, on that road towards progress, there are some invaluable things that we’ve forgotten along the way.
+I believe that it would really serve us if we could pick up the trail of jewels that we left behind in our past.

-- Staying connected to nature: Back in the day, there weren’t any iPads, TVs or smartphones available as a source of entertainment for people.
+1. Staying connected to nature: Back in the day, there weren’t any iPads, TVs or smartphones available as a source of entertainment for people.
 They had to find more basic ways of gaining pleasure, mostly in the outdoors, which gave them the opportunity to forge a strong connection with the living world.
 Natives living in rural and tribal sects led their lives based on the seasons and held a deep regard for the forces of nature and all the creatures that inhabited the planet.
 There was a sense of harmony when it came to how the natives related to their immediate surroundings.
 We could emulate this in our own ways and establish a stronger bond with Mother Nature by taking a walk in the park or on the beach, picking up hobbies such as gardening, hiking, camping, or anything else that gives us access to the great outdoors.

-- Being curious and staying open to creative exploration: Because of the absence of technology and modern conveniences, which tend to over-stimulate the senses, people used to have a lot more time and mind space to engage in deep thought and focus on subjects that they were curious about.
+2. Being curious and staying open to creative exploration: Because of the absence of technology and modern conveniences, which tend to over-stimulate the senses, people used to have a lot more time and mind space to engage in deep thought and focus on subjects that they were curious about.
 Think about Newton, Galileo, Shakespeare and Da Vinci – luminaries of this kind found it relatively easier to prioritize and carve out the time and space to live in a state of inquiry and delve into the deep questions that aroused their curiosity.
 Just imagine how many discoveries and breakthroughs we can collectively make if each one of us made time in our schedules for creative exploration and deep thought?

-- Staying humble: We are living in the age of “selfies” and recurrent status updates that infiltrate our newsfeed.
+4. Staying humble: We’re living in the age of “selfies” and recurrent status updates that infiltrate our newsfeed.
 The new generations of young’uns clamor for validation by attempting to dominate the world of social media.
 While I agree that self-promotion is a necessity for marketing and branding oneself, there is a chance that some of us may misuse these tools we’ve been given to feed our ego.
 Our ancestors were very conscious about projecting modesty, no matter how talented, rich or good-looking they were.
 They allowed their success and personal assets to speak for themselves.
 They did not have a sense of entitlement like many kids have these days, and remained humble in all their interactions.

-- Slowing down: The typical lifestyle in the industrialized world can make us feel like hamsters inside a running wheel.
+5. Slowing down: The typical lifestyle in the industrialized world can make us feel like hamsters inside a running wheel.
 A modern-day work schedule can cause us to live in a state of frenzy, struggling to juggle our daily tasks.
 Compared to many years ago, the pace of life has dramatically escalated and we have to now consciously take the time out and hit the pause button to relax and unwind.
 We need to give ourselves some TLC by making time for play, rest and relaxation.
 We need to slow down so that we can savor all those special moments in life and soak in the bounty of our existence, just as our predecessors did.

-- Maintaining our dignity: Call me old-fashioned but there was something particularly regal and classy about the way people communicated, groomed and dressed themselves up back in the early to mid-1900s.
+6. Maintaining our dignity: Call me old-fashioned but there was something particularly regal and classy about the way people communicated, groomed and dressed themselves up back in the early to mid-1900s.
 Whether it was the way Audrey Hepburn articulated her words or Cary Grant’s suave, manly demeanor – they all had an incredible charm that was laced with hints of natural sophistication.
 Nowadays, we often witness shallowness, vulgarity and crass ways of self-expression (think Miley Cyrus twerking!), which has somehow become acceptable to mainstream entertainment.
 I believe that if we restore a small measure of modesty and dignity, we can bring back more depth and meaning into our society.
 By cleaning up our act, we will be able to return to the times when women were ladies and men were gentlemen.